Fabianaquelott/fabianaquelott/README.md

                 <div>⠀</div>

 ## About me:
-- 🔭 Currently working as a software developer at DTI Digital.
+- 🔭 Currently working as a software developer at Inter.
 - 🎓 I am in the 5rd period of Computer Science at Uni-BH.
 - 💬 I love to learn new things, always looking for knowledge.